Welcome to Our Little 100 Mile Event

 For Hares the time limit is 30 hours (6:00 PM).

 We will also have absolute cutoffs at several of the aid stations, as listed here: 100 Mile Aid Stations, Mileage, Crews and Cutoffs.

 Those who’ve run our race before know that we’ve done all we can to allow runners to finish, but making our volunteers stay out too late and miss the post-race fun and festivities is unfair to them and we ask that you consider that.
 So please don’t argue if we tell you your race is over.
 Come back next year and show us how wrong we were.

 The finish is right where you started, with none of you hopefully worse for the wear.
 As we’ve done the in the past, we’ll have a DH (Designated Hugger) at the finish to give you a hug and point you on your way to the party.
-We will have a little party at The Sheraton, with plenty of free beer and food for all runners and volunteers.
+We will have a little party, with plenty of free beer and food for all runners and volunteers.
 Family and friends and your personal mental health professionals should also certainly come to watch you finish and to join in the post-race festivities, but since this is a charity event (see below), they should bring money.
 You can get their $25 food & beer tickets Thursday or Friday at the briefings or buy them at the race.
-We’ll have our awards ceremony at The Sheraton too, probably around 8:00 PM.
+We’ll have our awards ceremony at around 8:00 PM.

 Little bunnies, we’re all just volunteers and everything in excess of expenses goes to charity, so think about that before you complain about something.
 We will announce our charities for this year after the race.